doctrine/DoctrineModule/docs/hydrator.md

 ```

 It now only prints "bar", which shows clearly that the getter has not been called.

-> Note: There is only one exception: collections.
-Collections strategies always call the adder/remover of the public
-API of your entity.

 ### A complete example using Zend\Form